erizov/Professor/semester_13/lecture_94_blockchain_analytics/address_clustering/README.md

 ### Comprehension

-1. Can you explain how Address Clustering works in your own words?
+1. Can you explain how Address Grouping works in your own words?
-2. What is the key insight or technique that makes Address Clustering efficient?
+2. What is the key insight or technique that makes Address Grouping efficient?

 ### Analysis

 3. What are the best-case, average-case, and worst-case time complexities?
-4. When would you choose Address Clustering over alternative algorithms?
+4. When would you choose Address Grouping over alternative algorithms?

 ### Application

-5. Can you implement Address Clustering from memory without looking at the code?
+5. Can you implement Address Grouping from memory without looking at the code?
-6. What real-world problem could you solve using Address Clustering?
+6. What real-world problem could you solve using Address Grouping?

 ### Debugging

-7. What are the most common mistakes when implementing Address Clustering?
+7. What are the most common mistakes when implementing Address Grouping?
-8. How would you test your Address Clustering implementation?
+8. How would you test your Address Grouping deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!

 ## Algorithm Visualization

-*Visual diagram for Address Clustering would be added here* *Consider using online visualization tools or drawing step-by-step execution*
+*Visual diagram for Address Grouping would be added here* *Consider using online visualization tools or drawing step-by-step execution*

 ## Practice Exercises

 ### Level 1: Understanding (Beginner)

-1. Trace through Address Clustering step-by-step with input: [5, 2, 8, 1, 9]
+1. Trace through Address Grouping step-by-step with input: [5, 2, 8, 1, 9]
-2. Identify the base case(s) in Address Clustering
+2. Identify the base case(s) in Address Grouping
-3. Explain why Address Clustering has its time complexity
+3. Explain why Address Grouping has its time complexity

 ### Level 2: Implementation (Intermediate)

-4. Implement Address Clustering from scratch using only the function signature
+4. Implement Address Grouping from scratch using only the function signature
-5. Modify Address Clustering to handle edge cases (empty input, single element, etc.)
+5. Modify Address Grouping to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the atechniques execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Address Clustering for a specific use case (e.g., nearly sorted data)
+7. Optimize Address Grouping for a specifapplyuse case (e.g., nearly sorted data)
-8. Implement a parallel or distributed version of Address Clustering
+8. Implement a parallel or distributed version of Address Grouping
-9. Compare Address Clustering performance with alternative algorithms on large datasets
+9. Compare Address Grouping performance with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Address Clustering to solve a production problem
+10. Design a system that uses Address Grouping to tackle a production problem
-11. Create unit tests with 100% code coverage for Address Clustering
+11. Create unit tests with 100% code coverage for Address Grouping
-12. Write a technical blog post explaining Address Clustering to beginners
+12. Write a technical blog post explaining Address Grouping to beginners

 ## Real-World Applications

-- **Enterprise Applications**: Address Clustering is widely used in production systems
+- **Enterprise Applications**: Address Grouping is used in production systems
-- **Performance Optimization**: Applied to improve system efficiency
+- **Performance Optimization**: Applied to improve structure efficiency
 - **System Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions

-❌ **WRONG**: "Address Clustering is the best solution for all problems" ✓ **CORRECT**: Address Clustering has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Address Grouping is the best solution for all problems" ✓ **CORRECT**: Address Grouping has specific use cases and trade-offs; choose algorithms based on requirements

-❌ **WRONG**: "Address Clustering is too complex to understand" ✓ **CORRECT**: Address Clustering can be understood by breaking it down into smaller steps
+❌ **WRONG**: "Address Grouping is too complex to understand" ✓ **CORRECT**: Address Grouping can be understood by breaking it down into smaller steps

-## Examples of Implementation

-This algorithm/pattern is implemented in various advanced frameworks and technologies.
+## Examples of ImplRealizationis algorithm/pattern is implemented in various advanced frameworks and technologies.

 *Note: Framework-specific examples will be added based on actual implementations.*